et0and/portfolio-redux/content/projects/sophia.md

 <h3>Next steps</h3>

-In a real life setting many things could potentially go wrong with a project such as this.
-Here are some examples of what might happen and how I would approach those situations:
+While this was a bootcamp task, real-world projects come with real-world challenges.
+Here are three examples of potential obstacles that could arise during a project like Sophia, and how I would tackle them:

 <div class="insight">

 1. Inappropriate content included

-In an effort to meet short timeframes, inappropriate and/or low quality content could be included as part of the app's library.
-This would lead to a degraded end user experience, where the result would be no different from searching online for resources and potentially receiving unverified, subpar material.

-I would avoid this by ensuring that the inclusion of content onto the platform is always vetted by reputable industry experts, prioritising quality over quantity.
+To avoid including subpar material in the app's library, I would prioritize quality over quantity by having all content vetted by reputable industry experts.

 </div>